EXCLUSIVE-U.S. to announce new Nicaragua sanctions 'very soon,' official says | Politics

 The Biden administration plans to announce new U.S. sanctions and other punitive actions "very soon" in response to Nicaraguan President Daniel Ortega's re-election in a vote that Washington has denounced as a sham, a senior State Department official told Reuters on Tuesday.

-Washington expects a "strong resolution" against Ortega when the Organization of American States meets this week in Guatemala but is not likely to use the event to seek Nicaragua's suspension from the bloc, the official said.
-President Joe Biden is expected in "the coming days or hours" to sign congressional legislation aimed at ratcheting up pressure on Nicaragua, the official said.
+Washington expects a strong resolution against Ortega when the Organization of American States meets this week in Guatemala but is not likely to use the event to formally seek Nicaragua's suspension from the bloc, the official said.
+President Joe Biden is expected in the coming days or hours to sign congressional legislation aimed at ratcheting up pressure on Nicaragua, the official said.

-Ortega clinched https://www.reuters.com/world/americas/nicaraguas-ortega-coasting-victory-after-contentious-election-2021-11-08 a fourth consecutive term in Sunday's election after jailing political rivals ahead of a vote that drew international condemnation and calls for free elections.
-U.S. Secretary of State Antony Blinken said on Monday his country will work with other democratic governments and was ready to use a range of tools, including sanctions, visa restrictions and coordinated actions against those it said were complicit in supporting the Nicaragua government's "undemocratic acts."
+Ortega, a former Marxist guerrilla leader, clinched https://www.reuters.com/world/americas/nicaraguas-ortega-coasting-victory-after-contentious-election-2021-11-08 a fourth consecutive term in Sunday's election after jailing political rivals ahead of a vote that drew international condemnation.
+U.S. Secretary of State Antony Blinken said on Monday that Washington will coordinate with other governments and was ready to use a range of tools, including sanctions and visa restrictions against those complicit in "undemocratic acts."

 "We'll see some actions we take very soon," the State Department official said.
 "I don't want to leave people the impression that it's going to be kind of one announcement and done...
-This will continue to go over time until they change behavior."
-The official declined to elaborate on the types of sanctions being prepared and the exact timing.
-But a U.S. government source last week said initial targets would likely be individuals, security force members and government-controlled companies it linked to corruption and human rights abuses.
+This will continue to go over time."
+The official declined to elaborate on the types of sanctions in the works.
+But a U.S. government source last week said initial targets would likely be individuals, security force members and government-controlled companies.

+Ricardo Zuniga, U.S. special envoy for Central America, told reporters the United States was evaluating measures to hold Ortega's government accountable.
+He declined to say whether Ortega might be personally sanctioned.
+Ortega on Monday night derided his U.S. critics as "Yankee imperialists" and accused them of trying to undermine Nicaragua's electoral process.
+Cuba, Venezuela and Russia all have offered Ortega their backing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)